 What Happens to Annuities During a Recession?

-In return, your insurer promises you a reliable income stream.
-What happens to an annuity during a recession depends on the exact terms of your contract and the type of annuity you have.
+What happens to an annuity during a recession depends on the exact contract terms and the type of annuity.

 Are Variable Annuities Safe in a Recession?

-Variable annuities can be a tricky investment option.
-Their main “benefit” is the opportunity to get higher returns, but they come with a higher degree of risk, especially during a recession.
-Your annuity's performance is directly linked to how the market fares.
-You will see ups and downs, and there's a chance it could drop when the market hits a rough patch.
+Variable annuities can be a tricky investment option; their main “benefit” is the opportunity to get higher returns.
+They come with a higher degree of risk, especially during a recession.
+These link to market indexes or mutual funds.
+If markets plunge, your annuity balance might too.

 Variable annuities are essentially mutual funds in an insurance wrapper with many of parasitic fees attached.
 If you're looking to invest in the market, it’s best to invest directly.
 You’ll avoid these extra costs that eat into your returns.